Judge grants Trump bid for special master in document search

 The decision by U.S. District Judge Aileen Cannon authorizes an outside legal expert to review the records taken during the Aug.
 8 search and to weed out from the rest of the investigation any that might be protected by claims of attorney-client privilege or executive privilege.
 Some of those records may ultimately be returned to Trump, but the judge put off a ruling on that question.

 The order came despite the strenuous objections of the Justice Department, which said a special master was not necessary in part because officials had already completed their review of potentially privileged documents.
-The department said it was reviewing the decision.
+The department said Monday that it was reviewing the decision but did not indicate if and when it might appeal.

 The order almost certainly slows the pace of the department's investigation into the presence of top-secret information at Mar-a-Lago, particularly given the judge's directive that the Justice Department may not for the moment use any of the seized materials as part of its investigation into the storage of government secrets at the Florida property.
-That injunction is in place until the yet-to-be-named special master completes his or her work, "or further court order."
+The injunction is in place until the yet-to-be-named special master completes his or her work, or until "further court order."

 "The Court is mindful that restraints on criminal prosecutions are disfavored, but finds that these unprecedented circumstances call for a brief pause to allow for neutral, third-party review to ensure a just process with adequate safeguards," Cannon, a Trump appointee, wrote in her 24-page order.

-Even so, it is not clear that the decision will have a significant effect on long-term investigative or charging decisions or the ultimate outcome of the probe.
-A separate assessment by the U.S. intelligence community of the risk posed by the apparent mishandling of classified records will continue under the judge's order.
+Even so, it is not clear that the decision will present a long-term impediment to the investigation's progress or significantly affect investigative decisions or the ultimate outcome of the probe.
+And a separate assessment by the U.S. intelligence community of the risk posed by the apparent mishandling of classified records will continue under the judge's order.

 "While this is a victory for the former President, it is by no means an overwhelming win for him," David Weinstein, a Florida criminal defense lawyer and former Justice Department prosecutor, said in an email.
 "While it is a setback for the government, it is also not a devastating loss for them."